 Anomaly detection is only a small part of the story

-This leads onto the value of medical imaging AI solutions beyond anomaly detection.
+This leads to the value of medical imaging AI solutions beyond anomaly detection.
 The ability of AI solutions to quantify features of a scan enhances the value of radiology reports for referring physicians and can ultimately improve clinical outcomes.
 AI solutions that take this a step further, and support or offer a differential diagnosis remain the pinnacle, for both AI developers and radiologists alike.
 From the solutions on show at ECR, it was evident that vendors are making progress in this respect, with several showing solutions that give a probability score for the likelihood of malignancy for a nodule or lesion.

 Further to this, AI has a wider role to play within medical imaging beyond image analysis (see Figure 2. above).
 Image analysis is the main state of play in today’s market, but image acquisition (pre-phase), and reporting and treatment planning (post-phase) will become increasingly important in the coming years.